dernyn/RPI-Wifi-DRVr/README.md

 <br>
 <h1> Run:</h1>
 <br>
+Just type rpi-kmod --once installed if not, if you dont want it installed just:
-Getting the script from the RPI shell and running it.
+Get the script from the RPI shell and run it.
 <td>
 git clone https://github.com/dernyn/RPI-Wifi-DRVr
 <br>